DDLund/Frequency-Moments/README.md

 We implement both the 2nd and kth moment randomized algorithms, as well as a deterministic kth moment algorithm.
 We also provide accuracy-testing scripts.

 ## How to Run
-To run the tests on all three moment methods, run the file:
+To run the tests comparing the two randomized alorithms agains the exact value, run the file:
 ```
 counterTest.m
 ```
-To run tests for frequency moments higher than 2, comment out lines corresponding to the two-counter.
+To run tests for frequency moments higher than 2, comment out lines corresponding to the two-counter in the file and run.